SakthivelMadhu/GrowSkillElearningPlatform/README.md

 - Access the application through the defined endpoints in the controllers.
 - Use the provided test classes to understand and extend functionality.

+## Contributing
+Feel free to contribute by opening issues or submitting pull requests.